Rockingham Park: History

+In 1973, New Hampshire native and popular local jockey Henry Wajda died as the result of a racing accident at Rockingham Park.
+Riding Zabush on July 28, 1973, Wajda fell from his mount after his right stirrup broke at the start of a race; he was kicked by the horse, and suffered a punctured lung.
+He died the next day following surgery in Methuen, Massachusetts.

-The racetrack was idled again when on July 29, 1980 a fire destroyed the grandstand.
+The racetrack was idled again when on July 29, 1980, a fire destroyed the grandstand.
 The track remained closed until May 26, 1984.

+In 1991, The Mall at Rockingham Park, which became the largest mall in northern New England, was constructed adjacent to the racetrack; owned and managed by Simon Property Group, it was not affiliated with the racetrack.

+Rockingham Park also hosted simulcasting and charity gaming.
+The last live horse racing at the track occurred in 2009.
+Rockingham Park closed its doors for good on August 31, 2016, and was sold for redevelopment of the property.
+The racetrack was demolished in the summer of 2017.
+It was redeveloped as part of the Tuscan Village project.

 Motor racing venue

-The establishment has hosted motorized racing.
+The establishment also hosted motorized racing.
 On July 4, 1925, the track was used for a 100 mi race with an average speed of 76.8 mph.
 Motorcycle races were also held.
 With the success of the events, a 1.25 mi board track was built, sanctioned by the AAA, the most recognized sanctioning body of the day.
 A mechanic was killed in practice for the 250 mi Autumn Classic car race, which was staged on October 31, 1925.
 On August 21, 1926, M. L. "Curly" Fredericks, on an Altoona, set the record for the fastest speed (120.3 mph) that a motorcycle would attain on an oval board track.
 In 1928, the track held the final motorcycle national championships to be competed on a board track.
-With the rotten wood removed, the 1929 Labor Day and Columbus Day auto races held at the restored dirt track drew 45,000 and 52,000 spectators respectively.
+With the rotten wood removed, the 1929 Labor Day and Columbus Day auto races held at the restored dirt track drew 45,000 and 52,000 spectators, respectively.